dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 ```

-Another method is to use telnet to start the monitor.
+Another method is to use Telnet to start the monitor.
 This is handy for easier, cross-platform or remote use (albeit less secure).

 ```bash
 qemu-system-i386 [..other params..] -monitor telnet::45454,server,nowait